Erin Todd Bronchetti

 "Income Packages of Families with Children: A Cross-National Correlation Analysis," with Dennis H. Sullivan, Socio-Economic Review, 2004, 2, pp. 315-339.

 "Children and Household Income Packages," [pdf] Erin Todd and Dennis Sullivan, American Economic Review (Papers and Proceedings), 82(2), pp. 359-362.

 Book review of "Finance and the Good Society," [pdf] by Robert J. Shiller.
 Journal of Economic Literature, 2013, 51(2), pp. 555-557.

 Recent Grants and Awards

-University of Kentucky Center and for Poverty Research and USDA grant, June 2014-August 2015, with Garret Christensen and Ben Hansen.
-(Program initative: FoodAPS Research - SNAP and Household Food Behaviors.)
+National Bureau of Economic Research and USDA grant, June 2014-August 2015, with Garret Christensen and Ben Hansen.
+(Program initiative: FoodAPS Research - SNAP and Household Food Behaviors.)

 Robert Wood Johnson Foundation and Donaghue Foundation grant, April 2012-October 2013, co-PI with David B. Huffman and Ellen Magenheim.
 (Program initiative: "Applying Behavioral Economics to Perplexing Health and Health Care Challenges.")